-In 2006, Mr. Ferguson was awarded the President’s Award by the Arlington County Bar Association for Outstanding effort, participation, and involvement in the Association.
+In 2006, Mr. Ferguson was awarded the President’s Award by the Arlington County Bar Association for outstanding effort, participation, and involvement in the Association.

-Mr. Ferguson served as a Member of the Arlington County Board from 1996-2007, serving as Chairman in 1999, 2003 and 2007.
-During his 12 years on the Board, Ferguson worked to ensure full funding for education and public safety.
+Mr. Ferguson served as a Member of the Arlington County Board from 1996 to 2007, serving as Chair in 1999, 2003 and 2007.
+During his 12 years on the Board, Mr. Ferguson worked to ensure full funding for education and public safety.
 In addition, he worked to improve pedestrian safety and neighborhood conservation.

 Mr. Ferguson is known as a leader on environmental issues.
 He is continuing to provide leadership on issues he worked on as a County Board Member.
-He currently serves on the Governor’s Commission Climate Change.
-He is the Board Chairman for EarthCraft Virginia, a non-profit organization providing consulting and certification for energy efficient homes.
-He recently served as Arlington’s representative on the Washington Metropolitan Council of Government’s Task Force on Climate Change.Under the initiative, the County distributed thousands of compact fluorescent lights; provided free energy audits, instituted tax breaks for hybrid vehicles, made investments in energy efficiency, and increased its purchase of wind-generated electricity.
+He currently serves on the Governor’s Commission on Climate Change.
+He is the Board Chair for EarthCraft Virginia, a non-profit organization providing consulting and certification for energy-efficient homes.

+In 2007, he championed Fresh AIRE – Arlington Initiative to Reduce Emissions – a five-year initiative to reduce Arlington County government’s greenhouse gas emissions by 10% by 2012, with annual progress reports.
+The Board continued his efforts, and as of 2015, those emissions are down 21%.Under that initiative, the County distributed thousands of compact fluorescent lights, provided free energy audits, instituted tax breaks for hybrid vehicles, made investments in energy efficiency, and increased its purchase of wind-generated electricity.

 In 1999, Mr. Ferguson led the County Board in adopting a pilot project designed to create incentives for “green technology” in building designs as defined by the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
-He worked to form a partnership with the Northern Virginia Conservation Trust, a private non-profit land trust, to preserve open space in Arlington.
+He worked to form a partnership with the Northern Virginia Conservation Trust, a private nonprofit land trust, to preserve open space in Arlington.